-Floral Fantasy, Gardens By The Bay’s latest attraction, opens 14 April 2019.
-Located close to Bayfront MRT, this collection of floral displays is intended to showcase different artistic concepts across four different zones in a 1,500 square metre indoor space.
+Floral Fantasy, the Gardens By The Bay attraction, is located close to Bayfront MRT Station.
+This collection of floral displays showcases different artistic concepts across four different zones in a 1,500 square metre indoor space.

 Dance quickly gives way to the next section, Float, where a channel of water flows along the length of the garden landscape.

-Sheets of falling waters mark the start of Waltz, the next thematic area at Floral Fantasy.
+Sheets of falling water mark the start of Waltz, the next thematic area at Floral Fantasy.
 Reminiscent of a rainforest, Waltz is also where a vivarium of poison dart frogs can be found.

 The short stroll through the indoor Floral Fantasy exhibition ends in the cavern-like Drift section, where orchid and ferns decorate the rocky walls.

 Capping off the Floral Fantasy experience is a 4D ride, Flight of the Dragonfly.
 This motion ride brings viewers on a soaring trip across Gardens by the Bay.
 It simulates the flight of dragonfly and highlights the Garden’s many attractions.